 Should we postpone or even cancel our annual general meeting (AGM)?
-Would there be any consequences?
+Will there be any consequences?
 What if we can't submit our annual returns on time?

 Coronavirus is increasingly impacting on how Co-operatives UK members can effectively govern their businesses.
 This guidance page has been developed to give some general governance advice in relation to the coronavirus pandemic - particularly around the planning and staging of annual general meetings (AGMs), filing of annual returns and submission of application forms to the Financial Conduct Authority (FCA).

 Co-operatives UK has worked closely with the Treasury to ensure societies enjoy the same relaxation of rules around holding AGMs as other businesses.
 There are more details of the legislation changes here.

 Annual general meetings (AGMs)

 Government has announced new legislation relating to all general meetings including annual general meetings.
 Once the legislation is passed it will apply retrospectively from 26 March.
 The legislation applies to companies, societies and charitable incorporated organisations.